dylanesque/Cheatsheets/refactor_ui.md

 + #### Initial Planning Step Favor sans-serif for UI, and favor typefaces with at least five weights

++ Some good resources for fonts are fontpair.co and type-scale.com

 + Avoid condensed typefaces with short x-heights

 + To keep paragraph widths manageable, set a width of 20-35em.